dudewheresmycode/course-terrain-tool/README.md

 We're continually working on adding new sources to this list.
 If you have a specific source you would like to see added, you can request it by opening an [issue](https://github.com/dudewheresmycode/course-terrain-tool/issues/new?title=Data%20Source%20Request:%20&labels=data-request).

 ### Getting Started

+1. Download the latest version of the app from our [releases](/releases) page.
+2. Launch the app
+3. You may be prompted to install some required tools (PDAL, GDAL)

 1. **Clone or download project**